 I don't teach in oils.
 I have not developed mastery of how to paint with oils.
 So I prefer to leave that to someone who has mastered the art.

 It may come as no surprise that I get lots of inquiries about developing painting courses here on our site.
 After all, that’s what I do.
 But since I don't paint in oils, how could I help those of you who want oil painting lessons?
 What's the next best thing?
 Why not find something that is already available… something that you may not be aware of?
-So I did some research and I found a course that I feel comfortable recommending to you.
+So I did some research and I have yet to find a course that I think meet my expectations.